linode/apl-docs/docs/get-started/labs/lab-10.md

 ---
 slug: deploy-workloads-argo-cd-otomi-kubernetes
-title: Deploy Workloads with Argo CD
+title: Using Argo CD
-sidebar_label: Deploy Workloads with Argo CD
+sidebar_label: Using Argo CD
 description: Learn how to deploy your applications on Kubernetes using Argo CD with this comprehensive guide.
 Discover how to manage resources effectively using Git and streamline your deployment process.
 keywords:
   - Argo